 - Prepared salsa

-1 In a large saute pan, bring to a boil enough water to cover the beans.
+1 Boil the green beans: In a medium sized pot, add enough water to cover the beans (about 2 quarts).
+Add 1 tablespoon of salt for every 2 quarts of water.
+Bring the water to a boil.
 Add the beans and boil with the pot uncovered for 5 minutes.
-Remove from stove, strain out the remaining water, place beans in a serving bowl.
+Remove from stove, strain out the beans, set aside.